 Criteria for Amendment.
-Camas Municipal Code ("CMC") 18.51.010 requires an applicant to demonstrate specific enumerated criteria for its request for comprehensive plan amendment.
+Camas Municipal Code ("CMC") 18.51.010 requires an applicant to demonstrate specific enumerated criteria for its request for comprehensive plan amendment.1

-First, as stated above, the Applicant requests a comprehensive plan amendment for a portion of its property from Commercial to Multifamily in order to facilitate a higher, better use of the Property, consistent with surrounding properties and within the topographical and geographic limitations of the Property.
+First, as stated above, the Applicant requests a comprehensive plan amendment for his Property from Commercial to Multifamily in order to facilitate a higher, better use of the Property, consistent with surrounding properties and within the topographical and geographic limitations of the Property.
 CMC 18.51.010(A).

 Second, there are limited impacts associated with this proposed change.
-As will be submitted as part of the Applicant's short plat application, a licensed environmental consultant will assess the slopes on the north portion of the Property to determine any possible impacts from development.
-The proposed change, however, from Commercial to Multifamily will not increase any associated impacts, since Commercial uses may facilitate a more intense use of the land (i.e., more ground disturbance, stormwater) and more infrastructure in this area (e.g., traffic, noise).
+The proposed change from Commercial to Multifamily will not increase any associated impacts, since Commercial uses may facilitate a more intense use of the land (i.e., more ground disturbance, stormwater) and more infrastructure in this area (e.g., traffic, noise).
 The Multifamily designation would not increase or create any new stress on the area, since multifamily uses already exist in the immediate vicinity.
 CMC 18.51.010(B).
+Moreover, the slopes on the upper portion of the Property are more conducive to a Multifamily use than Commercial development, which would be severely constrained on that site.